Frequently Asked Questions

 Privacy & Security

 Is my data safe?
+Is it sent "to the cloud"?

-Can anyone else access my data?
+Can anyone else access my messages data?

 No. Your data is stored in a local database on your computer.
 CustodyComms does not have access to your files, and we cannot see, retrieve, or share your data.
 You control who has access to your computer and your exports.